wp-plugins/halosocial/readme.txt

 = More Information =

-Visit the <a href="http://www.halo.social/">HaloSocial website</a> for more information, documentations and support.
+Visit the [Halo.Social](http://halo.social/ "Create a community with WordPress")for more information, documentations and support.

 == Installation ==